 Do you suffer from the nice guy syndrome?
 Do you always put other people’s needs before your own?
-Do you pretend to be someone else just to be liked?
+Do you pretend to be someone else just to get validation and be liked?
+Ending up in the “friend zone”?
 Do you need to break the Mr. nice guy syndrome?
-Do you find it hard to make sexual connections despite being a nice guy?
 If you answered yes to any of these questions, this article has the solution you need.

 Hi.
 My name is Sean Galla.
 I have been facilitating men’s forums for more than 10 years.
 Part of my work involves helping men address and shed the nice guy syndrome.
 I help men shed the Mr. nice guy tag to get what they really want in life.
 If you are still not getting what you want out of your career, social life, or love life, even after putting your best foot forward, this article is for you.